PrusaOwners/prusaowners/Bed_Leveling_without_Wave_Springs.md

 Repeat the calibration steps above, making finer and finer adjustments each time.

-Once you're within say 0.05mm, you may wish to switch to doing the calibration with the bed at your normal printing temperature (e.g.: 60deg C)
+Once you're within say 0.05mm, you may wish to switch to doing the calibration with the bed at your normal printing temperature (e.g.: 60&deg;C)

 Repeat until the level is within 0.05mm.
 You can probably get the level to around 0.02mm variation fairly easily, and with a little patience even closer (but don't get too obsessed,as you'll see little real benefit from your effort if trying to strive for perfection)